Shivam111199/JOBS/README.md

 How you can replace a name "Shivam" with "Ghodke" using linux command ?
 Write a for loop for this as well K8S architecture ?

+Stripe (Payments Analyst)
+How you can check duplicates in a table SQL ?
+Explain your roles and responsibilities ?